hassanzafarr/Trench-Of-Blob/README.md

 Dive into the Trench of Blob, an NFT wonderland where digital art comes to life!
-This React.js-powered marketplace invites artists and collectors to explore a vibrant ecosystem of unique blobs, each with its own story to tell.
+This React.js-powered Project invites artists and collectors to explore a vibrant ecosystem of unique blobs, each with its own story to tell.

 Unleash your creativity: